Anne Heche: Estate

 On August 31, 2022, Heche's older son Homer Heche Laffoon filed a petition in the Los Angeles County probate court claiming that Heche had died intestate, asking that he be named her estate's administrator.
 Laffoon's lawyer also stated that they wished to have a third party appointed guardian ad litem for Heche's younger son (and Laffoon's half-brother), Atlas Heche Tupper.

 On September 15, Heche's former boyfriend, James Tupper, filed a petition raising objections to Laffoon's.
 He argued that an email sent by Heche in 2011 describing her wishes in the event of her death should be treated as her will.
 Tupper's petition challenged Laffoon's qualifications to administer the estate, claiming that at 20 years of age he lacked the maturity required of an administrator, and that Laffoon's lack of personal assets and income would render him unable to post the required bond.
 Tupper concluded that he wished to act as executor and hire a professional fiduciary to manage the estate.

 Lynne Mishele, the tenant of the house into which Heche crashed, filed lawsuits against Heche's estate seeking damages of $2 million.

 In November 2022, the court appointed Homer Heche Laffoon as general administrator of his mother's estate.
-In early 2024, Laffoon stated the estate cannot pay its debt of over $6 million, including the $2 million in damages sought by Mishele.
+In early 2024, Laffoon stated that the estate could not pay its debt of over $6 million, including the $2 million in damages sought by Mishele.